CaringBridge Is Funded By People Like You

-After several years in remission, on May 25, 2005 at the age of 12 years, while living near Pittsburgh, he would face it again and endure another 3 1/2 years of chemo.
+After several years in remission, on May 25, 2005 at the age of 12, while living near Pittsburgh, he would face cancer again and endure another 3 1/2 years of chemo.

 He finished his chemo treatment in the summer of 2008.
-Things have been going well and we have been looking forward to Tyler's Senior year in high school.
-We have been getting prepared with school with such things like new school supplies, clothes and Senior portraits.
+Things had been going well and we had been looking forward to Tyler's Senior year in High School.
+We had been getting prepared with school with such things like new supplies, clothes and Senior portraits.

 Several days prior, he started feeling tingly sensation on the right side of his face, headaches, nausea, and neck pain.
 After talking on the phone with the clinic, it was suggested we go down to have a CT scan and MRI of Tyler's brain were they found a few lesions.
 A 15mm lesion was putting pressure on an optic nerve that controls 4 muscles to the right eye.

-After his last diagnosis in September 2009, he immediately started chemotherapy.
+After his last diagnosis on September 18, 2009, he immediately started chemotherapy.
 It was then determined a bone marrow transplant (BMT) would be necessary.
 We were blessed with a perfect match donor, his sister, Chelsea.
-The BMT took place in March 2010.
+The BMT took place on March 3, 2010.

 It has been over four years since that day.
 Since then, Tyler has been dealing with late effects from his 6 ½ years of chemotherapy and radiation treatments as well as Chronic Graft vs. Host Disease.
 He was diagnosed with Pulmonary Fibrosis and Bronchiolitis Abliterands in early 2012 as a result of the radiation treatments.
 His condition steadily deteriorated through 2014 and on November 16, 2014 Tyler received new lungs.